ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : int -> int = <fun>
 ```

-Passing a single integer to the addition returns a function of type `int -> int`.
+Passing a single integer to `( + )` returns a function of type `int -> int`.
 That value is a closure.
 The first argument, here 2, is captured as if it had been in an earlier definition.

 ### Passing Tuples

-Consider this function:
+In OCaml, a *tuple* is a fundamental data structure used to group together a fixed number of values, which can be of different types.
+Tuples are defined using parentheses, and the elements are separated by commas.
+Here's the basic syntax to create and work with tuples in OCaml:
 ```ocaml
 # let space_cat (s, t) = s ^ " " ^ t;;
 val space_cat : string * string -> string = <fun>
 ```

-It takes a pair of strings and returns a string.
+It takes a pair of strings and returns a concatenation of those strings with a space character in between.
 ```ocaml
 # space_cat ("hello", "world");;
 - : string = "hello world"
 ```

-Asking whether `space_cat` is a binary function or not makes sense.
-Morally, it takes two parameters: the two strings that sandwich the space character.
-Wrapped as a pair, they are a single piece of data, so `space_cat` has a single parameter.
-But it is that pair's elements that are relevant, not the pair as a whole.
-So morally, `space_cat` is a binary function.
-Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a high school maths function call or a spreadsheet application, both having two parameters: `"hello"` and `"world"`.
+The function `space_cat` takes a single parameter, even though it looks like two arguments have been passed: "hello" and "world;" however, since they're enclosed in parentheses with a comma, they are actually a tuple.
+Tuples with multiple elements are a single value.

+In many imperative languages, this syntax reads as a function call with two parameters; but in OCaml, this syntax denotes applying the function `space_cat` to the tuple `("hello", "world")`.

 ### Currying and Uncurrying

 In the two previous sections, two kinds of “multiple parameter” functions have been presented.
 - Functions returning a function, such as `( + )`
-- Functions taking a pair or a tuple as a parameter, such as `space_cat`
+- Functions taking a tuple as a parameter, such as `space_cat`

-Interestingly, both kinds of functions provide a way to pass several parameters while being functions with a single parameter.
+Interestingly, both kinds of functions provide a way to apply them to several arguments while being functions with a single parameter.
 From this perspective, it makes sense to say: “All functions have a single argument.”

 This goes even further.
 Any function of the same kind can be translated into an equivalent function of the second kind, and conversely.
 Using OCaml support for higher-order functions, it is possible to define those transformations as functions.